microsoftgraph/android-java-connect-sample/README.md

 	> Note: Android Studio shows a **Frameworks detected** notification if you don't have the **Android Support Repository** installed.
 Open the SDK manager and add the Android Support Repository to avoid the Frameworks detected notification.
 5. Open the Constants.java file.
 	* Replace *ENTER_YOUR_CLIENT_ID* with the application id from the previous section.
+6. Open AndroidManifest.xml
+	* Replace *ENTER_YOUR_CLIENT_ID* with the application id from the previous section.
 6. Build the app and install the .APK on your device or emulator.
 7. Enable the **Storage** permission for the installed sample app on your device or emulator
 8. Download the test.jpg image located in:  `android-java-connect-sample/app/src/main/res/drawable/test.jpg` to your device's external storage root folder.